The Ultimate SEO and Digital Marketing Resource Network

 Add Your Products or Services

-And if users click in to explore a category they will be able to see a full listing of your products and services.
+If users click on a specific category, they’ll see a full listing of your products and services.

 Take Advantage of Your GBP Listing’s Q&A

-You can also use your GBP listing to interact with potential customers through Questions & Answers.
+You can also use your GBP listing to interact with potential customers through the Questions & Answers feature.

-Some business owners and marketing professionals use this section to their benefit by posting questions themselves, then, providing insightful, thorough answers.
-In a way, this space can become your own FAQ that customers can access before ever clicking into your site.
+Some business owners and marketing professionals use this section to their benefit by posting questions themselves and then providing insightful, thorough answers.
+In a way, this space can become your own FAQ that customers can access before ever clicking on your site.

 Set Up GBP on Your Phone to Access Customer Chat